tnmercer/erc20token/README.md

 The crowdsale contract manages the entire crowdsale process, allowing users to send ether to the contract and in return receive KAI, or KaseiCoin tokens.
 Your contract will mint the tokens automatically and distribute them to buyers in one transaction.

+## Technology

+* [Remix IDE](https://remix.ethereum.org/) - to run Solidity code and deploy contracts
+* [Ganache](https://github.com/trufflesuite/ganache) - to run transactions on local Blockchain
+* [MetaMask](https://metamask.io/) - as a wallet to link the contract to the local blockchain

+## Usage

+Upload .sol files into Remix IDE, compile and deploy.

+Deployer contract should be deployed using local test account.

+Crowdsale and token contracts should be deployed using the At Address function and the contract addresses created by the deployer contract.

 ## Compiled Contracts

 KaseiCoin Compiled